Kh4lidMD/AlAdhan/docs/choosing_location.rst

 Choosing a location
 ===================

-Before using the module, you have to choose a location to get the prayer times for.
-And this API will not determine your location by itself, but you have to define it, in order to define a location, you have to import a location object.
-There is 3 types of locaton objects:
+Before using the module, you must specify a location to get prayer times for.
+The API does not automatically determine your location, so you must define it by using a location object.
+There are three types of location objects:

 aladhan.Coordinates
 ~~~~~~~~~~~~~~~~~~~